sgdavis1/symcode/README.md

 the project will start up a 'symcode session' which will replay the steps in the repository using a local branch.

+The dashboard will show you the list of steps in the demonstration as well as the git hash and summary lines, and an accordion of the files and their changes for the current step.
+Most importantly, the system will begin polling your disk for changes to your repo files.
+As you change and save files, this changes are shown (nearly instantly) to you and highlighted with the difference from the repository at that step.
+After you match your working directory to the repository files for the next step, a "Next Step" button will appear.
+This will allow you to demonstrate the affect of the change at that point, and continue with the demonstration.

+Obviously this is intended as a window in a separate screen from your presentation screen.
+Think of it like "Speaker Notes" for your real-time programming.

 ## The Future